 A VSO volunteer recently said that rough seas make stronger sailors.
 Over the last year, our organisational resilience has been tested.
 In just 10 days, we had pivoted 80% of our Volunteering for Development accountable grant funded by the UK government, towards responding to the pandemic.
-This meant we were able to support girls' education, children living protecting basic livelihoods, building community resilience to crises.
+This meant we were able to support girls' education, children living with disabilities, strengthening healthcare systems, protecting basic livelihoods, building community resilience to crises.

-when people could not be brought together physically.
+The pandemic demanded new solutions, particularly when people could not be brought together physically.
 Our decades of experience in health, education and livelihoods, and investments in resilience and preparedness planning, enabled VSO to ensure communities could access the support disseminate information on risks and prevention.
 They operated alongside governments to bolster national responses.
 Our livelihoods and emergency teams responded to growing humanitarian needs, including access to basic food support, cash, and other vital items.